null

 Learn more

-The state of California enacted the Rigid Plastic Packaging Container Law (RPPC) to enhance plastic waste reduction and recycling rates.
+California enacted the Rigid Plastic Packaging Container Law (RPPC) to enhance plastic waste reduction and recycling rates.

 The law mandates that plastic packaging containers manufactured, imported to, or sold in the state must meet certain criteria, including containing a minimum of 25% recycled materials, being reusable, or having a 45% recycling rate.
 However, specific products like food, drugs, and medical devices are exempt from this law.